 6. Not enough time.

 –We all have enough hours in a day.
-IF the president can work out, we can probably find the time.
+IF a president can work out, we can probably find the time.
 MOST high powered executives and professionals also workout.
 People who workout tend to make more money than those who don’t.

 –Often, because we have to schedule in the workout, we find we have more time in the day because we plan our time better.